hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 (the original is saved with extension .orig).
 In the second example a RINEX version 3 file is edited and filtered.
-The third and fourth example includes conversion to RINEX version 2.11 and version 3.00 files respectively, using different translation profiles (GRES125 and GPS12).
+The third and fourth example includes conversion to RINEX version 2.11 and version 3.00 files respectively, using different translation profiles.

 (c) 2011-2025 by Hans van der Marel, Delft University of Technology.
 ```

 ### Dependencies

-The `librnxio.pl` and `librnxsys.pl` Perl libraries must be installed in the same directory as `rnxedit.pl`.
+The `librnxio.pm`, `librnxsys.pm` and `libglonass.pm` Perl modules must be installed in the same directory as `rnxedit.pl`.
-The file `glonass.cfg` is required for conversion from RINEX version 2.11 to version 3.02 and higher.
-Also this file must be installed in the same directory as the script.
-If you don't like to have all these files in your search path, put the files in a separate directory and create a symbolic link to only `rnxedit.pl` from a directory in the search path.
+If you don't like to have all these files in your search path, put the files in a separate directory and create a small shell script \ to execute `rnxedit.pl` (symbolic links fail to resolve the modules).

 Other dependecies of `rnxedit` are the Perl modules `Getopt::Long`, `File::Basename` and `Time::Local`.
 These module are very common and included by most Perl distributions.